51x/EveryCon/README.md

 The connection core could be a simple point, continuing with two, three..etc.
 With four there is possibility for 3D already.

-Pre-Alpha version, 0.2
+Pre-Alpha version, 0.21

-Specs v0.2
+Specs v0.21
 =======

 Target specifications for client side code
   - HTML5
   - CSS
-  - Canvas or SVG (avoid if possible)
+  - Canvas
   - JavaScript (avoid if possible)

-Target specifications for server side code / db
+Target specifications for test server side code / db
   - Python
   - Flask
   - sqlite3